 Free Baby Penguin Backpack Sewing Pattern.
 Vibrant Designs: Mod Diaper Bag Sale.
 Vibrant Designs: "Town" Backpack.
 (Free!)
 Buttercup Bag Sewing Pattern.
 This pattern uses a mere fat quarter of fabric for the outer + a little less of another fabric for lining.

 I drafted up my own little pattern and whipped them up in no time.
+I must admit I haven't lined them but I am dreading handsewing in the lining.
+I made them to consign at a shop downtown.
+I used vintage pillowcases and tablecloths!
 The Twenty Minute Tote.
 Updated September 2011 We have remade these awesome, simple bags for fall!

 This time around, I used a gorgeous new collection of upholstery weight cotton called Outside Oslo.
 These bold, stylish prints are sophisticated without being serious and come in a rich palette of colors perfect for fall.
 I added some sturdy contrasting cotton webbing handles for a pop of color, and I love the way they came out!
 The new materials are as follows: To make one tote bag: 1/2- yard of Outside Oslo Fabric.
 Updated February 2011 These totes really do come together in 20 minutes a piece which makes them a great, quick, way to add a little Springtime color and excitement into the dull end of Winter months.
 1/2-yard of Kokka Apples.
 10 Free Tote Bag Patterns and Tutorials.

 Totes make great handmade gifts.